biancaberdugo/schwarz-mono-repo/pages/docs/index.md

   - Simulates the ingestion pipeline, transferring GPS coordinates published by the application into a BigQuery landing layer.

 - **Infra as code:**
-  - Code executed locally for managing resources at GCP
+  - Terraform code executed locally for managing resources at GCP

 - **Github Actions**
   - Simulates minimum CD for building API image and deployments on GKE